timathom/EBSCO-Linked-Data-Training/README.md

 The content of these training modules was originally developed for the workshop "Empowering Global Leaders: A Linked Data Training Program for Library Innovation," held May 10-12, 2023.

+## Content
+The content of the training modules has been developed using the Learning and Training Specialization of the Darwin Information Typing Architecture (DITA).
+As an XML format, DITA lends itself to reuse, translation, and reformatting.

+The content is also available as Markdown and could be transformed to other formats as needed.

 ## License and Attribution

 -   **Author**